Beach Cinema I & II

 No one has favorited this theater yet

 The Beach Theatre located in the Beach Shopping Center between U.S. 6 and 202 in Peekskill opened on July 13, 1967.
-It was part of the Ron Lesser Enterprises theater chain in this area which included the Triangle Theatre in Yorktown Heights, Mt.
+It was part of the Ron Lesser Enterprises chain in this area which included the Triangle Theatre in Yorktown Heights, Mt.
 Kisco Theatre in Mt.
 Kisco, Orangeburg Theatre in Orangeburg Shopping Center, Spring Valley Theatre and Studio One Theatre in Lynhurst, Long Island.

-All of the Lesser cinemas were first run ‘family theaters’ and showed many of the top pictures of the era like the Bond thrillers, “The Great Race”, “Around the World in 80 Days” and other epics.
-What made the Beach unique among Lesser’s houses was that it was the only cinema set up for 70mm in Westchester to my knowledge.
+All of the Lesser cinemas were first run ‘family theatres’ and showed many of the top pictures of the era like the Bond thrillers, “The Great Race”, “Around the World in 80 Days” and other epics.
+What made the Beach Theatre unique among Lesser’s houses was that it was the only cinema set up for 70mm in Westchester to my knowledge.
 They played “2001”, “Fiddler on the Roof”, and “Sgt.
 Pepper’s Lonely Hearts Club Band” there in the large format when I attended.
 Both picture and sound were excellent for a suburban theatre.

 Aside from the consession stand, free coffee was served to adults at some shows.

 Like many suburban theaters in the era, they had special Children’s Matinees on the weekends prior to the first run feature.
 K. Gordon Murray imports were screened along with MGM Matinee classics like “The Wizard of Oz”.

 A second theatre was built next to Cinema I in the parking lot.
 It was about the same size as the original.
 It was re-named Beach Cinema I and II.
 The second theatre was only set up for 35mm projection.